2008 Acura TSX - Powertrain

 ACTIVE LOCKUP TORQUE CONVERTER

-To improve fuel economy and while maintaining a high level of drivability, the 5-speed automatic transmission includes an active lockup torque converter.
-To handle the increased horsepower, Acura strengthened this torque converter by enlarging the diameter of the boss weld from 25mm to 35mm.
+To improve fuel economy while maintaining a high level of drivability, the 5-speed automatic transmission includes an active lockup torque converter.
+To handle the increased horsepower of the i-VTEC ® engine, Acura strengthened the torque converter by enlarging the diameter of the boss weld to 35mm.
 With the precise control afforded by a linear solenoid, the system expands the speed and throttle setting range in which lockup can be engaged in the top four gears.
-The resulting reduction in transmission slippage results in a 2-percent improvement in fuel mileage in both city and highway driving.
+The resulting reduction in transmission slippage results in improved fuel mileage in both city and highway driving.
 This transmission's efficiency and taller (higher numerically) final drive ratio helps the TSX deliver exceptional fuel economy as well as increased performance.

 COOPERATION BETWEEN 5AT AND DRIVE-BY-WIRE

-With the TSX drive-by-wire system, the operation of the automatic transmission and engine are fully integrated, resulting in remarkable shift smoothness, and a significant reduction in shifting time.
-With this cooperation between engine and transmission, shift time from second to first gear drops from 1.15 second to just 0.7 second-a 40-percent improvement.
+With the TSX drive-by-wire throttle system, the operation of the automatic transmission and engine are fully integrated, resulting in remarkable shift smoothness, and a significant reduction in shifting time.